c3-ls/ServiceFabric-Http/README.md

 of your gateway.
 You can e.g. map "/service1" to "InternalService1" and "/service2" to "InternalService2". (see samples/HttpGateway/Startup.cs for details)

+You can also use this feature to integrate the middleware into an existing application.

 ### Proxy Headers
-Since your target service now no longer talks directly to the original client, it doesn't get the original IP address of the client and it also doesn't know about the original URL which was requested by the client.
+Since your original client now no longer talks directly to the target service, the target service doesn't get the original IP address of the client and it also doesn't know about the original URL which was requested by the client.

 For this reason, the gateway *adds standard proxy headers* to pass this information to the target services.
 It implements the new